en

 In order to be admitted to the competition, the candidate must:

 • have a university degree.
-The merit requirement (grade) will be verified at the MIUR.
-Participation in the competition announcement implies authorisation for INPS to check with the MIUR that the merit requirements for access and for exact positioning in the ranking list are met.
-If the data is not communicated by the MIUR, the applicant will receive a rejection notice and, if the conditions are met, may self-certify the merit requirements;
+The merit requirement (grade) will be verified at the MUR.
+Participation in the competition tender implies authorisation for INPS to check with the MUR that the merit requirements for access and for exact positioning in the ranking list are met.
+If the data in the procedure is incorrect, you may proceed with the ‘change of data for review’ within seven days after the deadline.

-The contribution to cover tuition fees for masters courses in Italy is up to Euro 10,000.
+The contribution to cover tuition fees for masters courses in Italy is calculated as a percentage of the ISEE value for university benefits of the family unit to which the student belongs, up to a maximum of Euro 10,000.

 WHEN CAN I CLAIM?

-The claim may only be submitted after the notice tender has been published.
+The claim may only be submitted after the tender has been published.

 HOW CAN I CLAIM?

-The claim can be submitted exclusively online: after clicking on “Use the service”, select "Welfare Benefits Portal”.
+The claim can be submitted exclusively online: after clicking on “Use service”, select "Welfare Benefits Portal”.

 These might interest you